danzam284/path/README.md

-# path
+# Path Finder / Maze Generator
-Javascript and HTML pathfinder visualization
+Javascript and HTML pathfinder visualization with some CSS enhancements

 # Controls
 Right or left Click to manually add starting, ending, and wall nodes